Thiesant/retail_DB2_to_3.3.5a_DBC_python_script/DB2_to_DBC_Filtered_README.md

 - Missing optional files result in warnings but don't stop execution
 - Empty or "0" ID values are skipped during filtering
 - All output is sorted by ID for consistency

+AUDIO DOWNLOAD:
+- Download feature is optional and requires requests module
+- The 5_Downloaded_Sounds directory is created automatically if downloading
+- Files are organized in their original folder structure from listfile
+- Already downloaded files are skipped (saves time on re-runs)
+- Download failures are logged but don't stop the process
+- Downloaded files are enUS locale (from Wago.tools)
+- No authentication required - files are publicly available

 ================================================================================